-With minimal transportation platform, Youngkin will take over a Virginia with plenty of road, rail priorities
+With minimal transportation platform, Youngkin will take over a Virginia with many road, rail priorities

-“As a businessman by profession and an engineer by training, I believe data should drive decisions,” Youngkin said in a recorded message to the Virginia Transit Association, which included officials from Metro, Virginia Railway Express and Hampton Roads Transit.
-“And when it comes to making investments in our transportation network, I will ensure that taxpayer dollars are always doing the most they can to move people and commerce effectively and efficiently from Point A to Point B.”
+“As a businessman by profession and an engineer by training, I believe data should drive decisions,” Youngkin said in a recorded message to the Virginia Transit Association, which includes officials from Metro, Virginia Railway Express and Hampton Roads Transit.
+“And when it comes to making investments in our transportation network, I will ensure that taxpayer dollars are always doing the most they can to move people and commerce effectively and efficiently from point A to point B.”

-Outside of vowing to freeze a recent gas tax hike, little else was revealed on the campaign trail about Youngkin’s transportation platform or his stance on issues such as funding Metro, the proliferation of toll lanes in Northern Virginia or the state’s vision of an expansive rail system.
+Outside of vowing to freeze a recent gasoline-tax hike, little was revealed on the campaign trail about Youngkin’s transportation platform or his stance on issues such as funding Metro, the proliferation of toll lanes in Northern Virginia and the state’s vision of an expansive rail system.

 Neither Youngkin nor his opponent, former governor Terry McAuliffe (D), made transportation a key issue in the race for the governor’s mansion.
 The near-silence on infrastructure, which has risen to become a top national concern, leaves many unanswered questions for Virginians, according to industry experts, advocates and elected leaders.
-But they say there is no reason to believe the Republican businessman will change course on the state’s recent transportation goals, including the expansion of commuter and intercity rail, transit investments and addressing highway congestion and climate change.
+But they say there is no reason to think the Republican businessman will change course on the state’s recent transportation goals, including the expansion of commuter and intercity rail, transit investments and addressing highway congestion and climate change.

-They said they expect the newly elected governor will continue Virginia’s tradition of bipartisanship when it comes to major transportation needs.
-Observers also say transportation will be key to Youngkin achieving his goals for economic growth.
+They said they expect Youngkin will continue Virginia’s tradition of bipartisanship in addressing major transportation needs.
+Observers also say transportation will be key to Youngkin’s achieving his goals for economic growth.

-“Most Virginians of either party would agree that Virginia has some substantial transportation needs — and issues like traffic, tailpipe pollution and access to jobs are not red or blue issues,” said Trip Pollard, an attorney at the Southern Environmental Law Center who has worked on rail policy and other transportation issues in the state for more than two decades.
-“Virginia has definitely been moving towards a more efficient and cleaner transportation system in recent years and there’s strong support for that from Republicans and Democrats.”
+“Most Virginians of either party would agree that Virginia has some substantial transportation needs — and issues like traffic, tailpipe pollution and access to jobs are not red or blue issues,” said Trip Pollard, a staff attorney at the Southern Environmental Law Center who has worked on rail policy and other transportation issues in the state for more than two decades.
+“Virginia has definitely been moving towards a more efficient and cleaner transportation system in recent years, and there’s strong support for that from Republicans and Democrats.”

 Youngkin’s staff did not respond to multiple inquiries about his transportation platform this week.

-Youngkin, a multimillionaire from Great Falls who won his first attempt at a political office, will take over at a time when Virginia has become a case study on expanding its rail network.
-With a $3.7 billion program, the state is set to grow passenger service significantly this decade by building a new rail bridge over the Potomac River, adding new track in the Washington-Richmond corridor and buying hundreds of miles of passenger right of way from CSX.
+Youngkin, a multimillionaire from Great Falls who won his first run for political office, will take over at a time when Virginia has become a case study on expanding a state’s rail network.
+With a $3.7 billion program, Virginia is set to widen passenger service significantly this decade by building a new rail bridge over the Potomac River, adding new track in the Washington-Richmond corridor and buying hundreds of miles of passenger right of way from CSX.

 Gov. Ralph Northam (D) earlier this year finalized agreements with CSX, Amtrak and Virginia Railway Express, advancing toward a goal to double passenger train traffic in that corridor.
 Plans also call for new or improved Amtrak service to Southwest Virginia and the Hampton Roads areas, and for reaching more rural communities across the state.

-Youngkin also must advance an accord with Maryland to replace the American Legion Bridge, a multibillion dollar project to relieve congestion at the Washington region’s worst traffic bottleneck.
+Youngkin also must advance an accord with Maryland to replace the American Legion Bridge, a multibillion-dollar project to relieve congestion at the worst traffic bottleneck in the Washington region.
 In western Virginia, officials are pushing for improvements to the Interstate 81 corridor, which carries significant freight traffic.

-Virginia is on track to complete a 90-mile network of high occupancy toll lanes as early as next year — one of the largest networks of variable tolling in the nation.
-The transformation of Northern Virginia’s highways in the last decade followed support from Democrats and Republicans in Richmond, dating to the administration of governor Mark R. Warner (D) in the early 2000s.
+Virginia is on track to complete a 90-mile network of high-occupancy toll lanes as early as next year — one of the largest networks of variable tolling in the nation.
+The transformation of Northern Virginia’s highways in the past decade followed support from Democrats and Republicans in Richmond, dating to the administration of Gov. Mark R. Warner (D) in the early 2000s.

-Although the prospect of toll lanes has been unpopular in Maryland, Virginians embraced the concept as elected officials from both parties have touted it as a route to securing more revenue to help pay for road maintenance and transit programs.
+Although the prospect of toll lanes has been unpopular in Maryland, Virginians embraced the concept as elected officials in both parties have touted it as a route to securing more revenue to help pay for road maintenance and transit programs.
 Toll revenue in recent years has paid for new bus routes, bike trails and kiss-and-ride parking lots.

 Youngkin’s campaign website contained a small transportation platform: investing more money in roads and highways, “fixing” the Department of Motor Vehicles and suspending for a year a recent increase in the state gasoline tax.

-In an election night speech, Youngkin again mentioned freezing the 5-cent per gallon gasoline tax increase as part of his promise to reduce the cost of living and “declare the largest tax refund in the history of Virginia.”
+In a speech on election night, Youngkin again mentioned freezing the 5-cent-per-gallon gasoline tax increase as part of his promise to reduce the cost of living and “declare the largest tax refund in the history of Virginia.”

-The gas tax increase was part of a major piece of legislation proposed by Northam that passed with bipartisan support last year to increase funding for transportation spending, including road and rail programs.
-Some Virginia political analysts question whether Youngkin would have executive power to freeze the tax.
+The gas-tax increase was part of a major piece of legislation proposed by Northam that passed with bipartisan support last year to increase funding for transportation spending, including road and rail programs.
+Some Virginia political analysts wondered whether Youngkin would have executive power to freeze the tax.

-Youngkin hasn’t expanded upon his promise to “fix” the DMV, although it comes as Virginians continue to see long lines and wait times at local branches amid pandemic-related restrictions.
-While many DMVs closed to in-person service at the onset of the pandemic, they are now dealing with lengthy backlogs, problems that have been widespread at DMVs across the nation.
+Youngkin hasn’t expanded on his promise to “fix” the DMV, although the pledge coincided with Virginians’ continuing to see long lines and wait times at local branches amid pandemic-related restrictions.
+Although many DMVs closed to in-person service at the onset of the pandemic, they are now dealing with lengthy backlogs, problems that have been widespread at motor vehicle agencies across the nation.

-Some business and elected leaders say that while Youngkin has listed investments in roads and highways as a priority, they hope those won’t come at the expense of investments in alternate modes of transportation such as transit, rail, bike and pedestrian infrastructure, as well as road safety.
+Some business and elected leaders say that although Youngkin has listed investments in roads and highways as a priority, they hope those will not be pursued at the expense of investments in alternative modes of transportation such as transit, rail, bike and pedestrian infrastructure, and in road safety.

 “We are hopeful and optimistic,” said Joe McAndrew, a transportation policy expert with the Greater Washington Partnership, a civic alliance of the region’s top chief executives.
 “Nothing would lead us to believe that he is planning to alter course.
 Infrastructure has traditionally been bipartisan, whether it be investing in the port, investing in rail, investing in roads or investing in transit.”